michaelweinstein/maps/README.md

 ---- TODO ----
 GUI
-	Put bounds on how far you can pan and zoom
+	- Put bounds on how far you can pan and zoom
-	Add threading
-		- Panning
-		- Zooming
+Fix findIntersection
-	- GUIInfo
+GUIInfo
-		-- Needs reference to size of DrawingPanel
+	- Needs reference to size of DrawingPanel
-	- Clicking on map and finding nearest intersection/node
-	- Highlighting relevant street segments
-Console.io
-	- Street/Cross-Street name inputs in REPL
-		-- BinaryHelper.findIntersection
-Threading
-Still need to switch from Dijkstra's to A* in PathFinder!
 Holy Trinity: complete in LatLng, Vec2d, Way, MapNode
 	- hashCodes
 		-- Write Way.hashCode()
 		-- Fix LatLng.hashCode()

----- BUGS ----
-getNodesForGUI: ArrayOutOfBoundsException
-	- Trigger: Pan heavily; drag screen down as far as possible
-	- Trigger: One BoundingBox instantiation in App
-getNodesForGUI: OutOfMemoryError
-	- Trigger: One BoundingBox instantiation in App QUESTION
-	What do we do with Ways whose source node is getting rendered but its destination node is outside the BoundingBox?
-Should we add the destination node, or just not draw it?

 -- WRITE TESTS --